Posted on December 4, 2013

 There can be no ifs, buts or maybes after the death of a child.
 Acceptance is the only way forward.

 I have been blown away by the number of people reading these posts.
 It is now well over the 100,000 mark and it makes me so proud of Edward to think of how many people have been touched by his story.
 Today’s post is a general update and I hope that it might also provide support for anybody else trying to come to terms with a similar bereavement.
 I know how much it can help to read the thoughts of other bereaved parents and have found plenty of comfort myself in their words.
-It is quite a long update and parts of it are emotionally raw but the underlying message is one of hope, love and finding inner peace.
+It is quite a long update and parts of it are emotionally raw but the underlying message is one of hope and love.

 I might as well start with the obvious.
 It’s December and Christmas is creeping up on us.
 Edward’s birthday and the anniversary of his death will probably be more intense, but there is nothing quite like the sustained 30 day assault of Christmas and New Year.
 Some families have the double whammy of the anniversary of their loss and Christmas within a few weeks or days of each other and they are in my thoughts at this very difficult time.

 I already have a fully deserved reputation for being a humbug, but my beef is with the commercialisation and increasing length of the Christmas period, not the occasion itself.
 You couldn’t create a more hazardous concept for a bereaved parent if you tried – a month of festive marketing messages everywhere reminding me you of what you’ve lost.
-I could, quite frankly, ram that damn bear and hare Christmas ad right up John Lewis’ backside.
+I could, quite frankly, ram that damn Christmas ad right up John Lewis’ backside.

 The entire period is like a mass conspiracy by happy people to make you feel miserable.
 Yet, like so many of the challenges of child loss, it’s us, the bereaved, who must adapt because we’re the exception.
 We can’t expect the rest of humankind to stop for us and it’s not right to bring others down.
 We need to rebuild Christmas around a new set of family traditions with Edward present in spirit, but we also need the space and time to do this.
-It might take years, so please be patient.
 This year is going to be especially hard and I am already dreading the school carol service and nativity that Edward and Arthur took part in with Alice for the first time last year.
 It will bring back painful memories of a happy, lost world but we will also be creating new ones too.

 Adapting to a new way of life